michaelcapizzi/nlp-basics/README.md

  - jupyter
  - numpy
  - gensim
+ - sklearn
+ - numpy
+ - beautifulsoup4

-All three of these can be installed via `pip` or using the `requirements.txt` file:
+All of these can be installed via `pip` or using the `requirements.txt` file:

 ```pip install -r requirements.txt```